5.3 A Multi-agency Protocol for the Management of Actual or Suspected bruising in Infants who are Not Independently Mobile

-If child protection concerns are identified, the SSCP safeguarding children Medical Examination form should be used to document history, examination, findings, opinion and recommendations (copies of this form can be found on individual trust websites).
-The importance of signed, timed, dated, accurate, comprehensive and contemporaneous records cannot be overemphasised.
+If child protection concerns are identified, the SSCP safeguarding children medical examination form should be used to document history, examination, findings, opinion and recommendations (copies of this form can be found on individual trust websites).
+The importance of signed, timed, dated, accurate, comprehensive, and contemporaneous records cannot be overemphasised.

 Where safeguarding concerns are identified, twins of infants presenting with bruising and any other siblings should be subjected to a medical examination and appropriate investigation.

-- Haematological and Biochemical investigations including clotting studies, should be consistent with national guidance as specified in Assessment of Bruises, Child Protection Companion 2013 (Reference 3).
-Paediatricians should work with their local haematologist to ensure an appropriate clotting screen is undertaken.
+- Haematological and biochemical investigations including clotting studies, should be consistent with national guidance as specified in RCPCH Child Protection Companion.
+Paediatricians should work with their local haematologist to ensure age-appropriate investigations are undertaken.

 5. Specific Circumstances

 Birthmarks: these may not be present at birth, and may appear during the early weeks and months of life.
 Certain birthmarks capillary haemangioma, congenital melanocytic naevi) and particularly Mongolian blue spots (congenital dermal melanocytosis) can mimic bruising.
-Where a professional requires confirmation of a birthmark they should in the first instance discuss with the GP.
-However, if there is any suspicion that the presenting feature is a bruise professional’s must refer the case in under this protocol.
+Where a professional requires confirmation of a birthmark, they should in the first instance discuss with the GP.
+However, if there is any suspicion that the presenting feature is a bruise, professionals must refer the case in under this protocol.

 Self-inflicted injury: it is exceptionally rare for non-independently mobile infants to injure themselves during normal activity.
 Suggestions that a bruise has been caused by the infant hitting him/herself with a toy, falling on a dummy or banging against an adult’s body should not be accepted without detailed assessment by a paediatrician and after a referral to children’s services as per this protocol.